 Here's a sample of our volunteer opportunities:VIEW AS

-Our mission is to empower the Korean American and immigrant communities through social services, community organizing, culture, and education to advance human rights.
+Our mission is to empower Korean American, immigrant and multi-racial communities through social services, community organizing, culture and education to advance human rights.

 - Jennifer Brown